 If required, complete the form and send by email with assessment item.

-STATA: All students will need to buy Stata from the suppliers.
-Instructions can be found on page 8 of the Textbook and Software Guide (see above link).
+Accessing STATA: All students will need to buy Stata from the suppliers.
+Instructions can be found on page 7 of the Textbook and Software Guide (see above link).

-Download Study Guides for units of study delivered in the forthcoming/current semester.
+Study Guides for units of study delivered in the forthcoming/current semester will be posted here, as they become available.
 (See here for full unit titles.)

 NB: EPI Guides will be distributed by the relevant university.

-All BCA units are delivered in the online Learning Management System called BLackboard, via University of Sydney sites, except for Epidemiology.
+All BCA units are delivered in the online Learning Management System called Canvas, via University of Sydney sites, except for Epidemiology.

 - automatically synchronised to your enroment if your a enrolled at the University of Sydney